yuekaizhang/dynamo/docs/API/nixl_connect/writable_operation.md

 def metadata(self) -> RdmaMetadata:
 ```

-Generates and returns the RDMA metadata ([RdmaMetadata](rdma_metadata.md)) required for a remote worker to write to the operation.
+Generates and returns the NIXL metadata ([RdmaMetadata](rdma_metadata.md)) required for a remote worker to write to the operation.
 Once acquired, the metadata needs to be provided to a remote worker via a secondary channel, most likely HTTP or TCP+NATS.

 ### `wait_for_completion`